lnxjedi/gopherbot/DevNotes.md

 ## Pipelines

-Jobs and Plugins can set a NextJob|Plugin, and if the job/plugin exits 0, the Next* item will be run.
+Jobs and Plugins can queue up additional jobs/tasks with AddTask(...), and if the job/plugin exits 0, the next task in the list will be run, subject to security checks.

+## Histories

+Whenever a new pipeline starts, if the initiating job/plugin has MaxHistories > 0, a history file will be recorded, tagged with the name of the job/plugin.

 ### How Things Work

-* Everything the robot does will be a pipeline
+* Everything the robot does will be a pipeline; most times it will just be a single job or plugin run
+* Every item in the pipeline will be a job or plugin defined in `gopherbot.yaml`
 * Builtins will be augmented with commands for listing all current pipelines running, which can possibly be canceled (killed).
 Certain builtins will be allowed to run even when the robot is shutting down:
   * Builtins that run almost instantly
   * Builtins that read internal data but don't start new pipelines